Volume 80, Number 5, December 2007

 |Section||Condensed Matter: Electronic Structure, Electrical, Magnetic and Optical Properties|

 |Published online||25 October 2007|

 Electrostatic control of quantum dot entanglement induced by coupling to external reservoirs

 Departamento de Física Teórica de la Materia Condensada, Universidad Autónoma de Madrid Cantoblanco, 28049 Madrid, Spain

 We propose a quantum transport experiment to prepare and measure charge-entanglement between two electrostatically defined quantum dots.
 Coherent population trapping, as realized in cavity quantum electrodynamics, can be carried out by using a third quantum dot to play the role of the optical cavity.
 In our proposal, a pumping which is quantum mechanically indistinguishable for the quantum dots drives the system into a state with a high degree of entanglement.
 The whole effect can be switched on and off by means of a gate potential allowing both state preparation and entanglement detection by simply measuring the total current.

-73.23.Hk – Coulomb blockade; single-electron tunneling.
+PACS: 73.21.La – Quantum dots / 73.23.Hk – Coulomb blockade; single-electron tunneling

-© Europhysics Letters Association 2007
+© Europhysics Letters Association, 2007

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.